 The Port Authority of Valencia (APV) is currently working in coordination with all agents in the cruise sector in order to prepare for the "new normality" and receive the thousands of cruisers who arrive in Valencia’s waters when the different Administrations give the authorization for the operations, the company recently announced in its release.

-Spain's Valencia Port organized a digital workshop “Preparing the Port and the destination in a coordinated way for the arrival of cruises”, via the collaboration with Cruises News Media Group, in which topics like the issuing markets, the calendar for returning to operations, the key factors for the return of cruises, the recommendations of the Ministry of Transport for the ports and their application or the trends in the destination of post-Coronavirus (COVID-19) cruises among others were addressed.
+Spain's Valencia Port organized a digital workshop “Preparing the Port and the destination in a coordinated way for the arrival of cruises”, via collaboration with Cruises News Media Group, in which topics like the issuing markets, the calendar for returning to operations, the key factors for the return of cruises, the recommendations of the Ministry of Transport for the ports and their application or the trends in the destination of post-COVID cruises among others were addressed.

 The experts agree that the situation after the pandemic would bring with it differentiated business opportunities in which those specialized destinations would stand out, not overcrowded, and focused on the offer of new experiences like the alternatives offered by Valencia and its province.